4 Steps to Develop Your Grit

 With interest, practice, purpose, and hope, grit is attainable.
 It’s putting in the effort and staying with something over a long period of time.

-How have you seen grit in action?
+Have you seen grit in action?

 How will you help to develop grit in yourself?
 In your team members?
 Or in your family?